tdownie0/music-theor-ease/topics/Website/ch1.md

 > currently running, [http://[::1]:3000](http://[::1]:3000).
 This is purely for extra information, so do
 > not feel the need to memorize this.

 With Next.js, the folder structure actually dictates the routes of our website.
-So if you have the site running locally, and click on one of the tabs above the title ("Circles", "Modes", "Quizzes"), you will see that the URL adds the `/` and the corresponding tab name you selected.
-This tells Next.js that you want the "page.tsx" located in the folder with the same name.
-In other routing systems you can name your routes explicitly, but Next.js does this to simplify development, and to not require manually setting up the routing infrastructure.
-This is related to a concept from frameworks referred to as convention over configuration.
-Other frameworks may prefer the opposite, configuration over convention, that allows you to have more control over the structure of a project you are working on.
-Using conventions can sometimes speed up development, as you do not need to build out as much of the setup manually.
+So if we have the site running locally, and then click on one of the tabs above the title ("Circles", "Modes", "Quizzes"), we will see that the URL adds the `/` as well as the corresponding tab name that was selected.
+This tells Next.js that we want the "page.tsx" file located in the directory of the same name.
+In other routing systems, names of routes can be set explicitly, but Next.js does this to simplify development.
+Without this, it would be required that we have a separate file defining our routing infrastructure.
+Next.js providing this functionality is an example of a concept, usually from frameworks, referred to as convention over configuration.
+Other frameworks may prefer the opposite, configuration over convention, which allows us to have more control over the structure of a project we are working on.
+Using conventions can sometimes speed up development, as we do not need to build out as much of the initial setup manually.

 Now back to branches.
 If you visit the site's root page, [Main Page](https://github.com/tdownie0/music-theor-ease/blob/main/app/page.tsx), you will see the code